secretsquirrel/secretsquirrel.github.io/_posts/2023-12-22-DLL-Patching.md

 ### TL;DR

 BDF now hooks exports in x86_64 DLLs, providing a potent tool for your pen-testing arsenal.
-Exclusive updates and features are available for our sponsors.
+Exclusive updates and features are available for my sponsors.
 Get it [here](https://github.com/sponsors/secretsquirrel).

 ### Introduction